jmargieh/hadoop_multi_node_cluster/README.md

 ```sh
 ./start.sh
 ```
 This will set up 2 machines - master, slave.
-Each of them will have a CPUs and .512MB of RAM.
+Each of them will have a CPU and 1024MB of RAM.
 If this is too much for your machine, adjust the Vagrantfile to match your needs.

 The `master` machine acts as the datanode, namenode and the yarn resourcemanager, the slave acts as a data node and runs node manager.